 Favorite quote from the author:

 If you’re a manager or have ever been one, you know how difficult it can be.
-There’s a lot of pressure to lead from the front and set a good example while at the same time making your superiors happy.
+There’s a lot of pressure to lead from the front and set a good example while at the same time making your superiors happy. but how?

-So how do you sift through the weeds of all the tips and tricks out there to find what will really make your team happy and successful?
 In the interviews and research conducted by Marcus Buckingham and Curt Coffman, they’ve found that to really make a difference, you need to challenge your assumptions and try new things.

 They summarize their findings in First, Break All the Rules: What the World’s Greatest Managers Do Differently.
 It’s not just based on what the authors think will work, but what actual successful managers do to help their people reach their full potential.